markspl/github-user-viewer/README.md

 - `/` and `/user/` - Homepage
 - `/user/:username/` - GitHub User information.
 For example, `/user/markspl` ([localhost:3000/user/markspl](http://localhost:3000/user/markspl))

+### To-Do
+- Create a text input to search user
+- Show more information about selected repository
+- Show different information if selected user is actually a group
+- ...

 - - -

 ### Screenshots